dorecasan/modern_cpp_course_UniBonn/README.md

 ## Acknowledgement

 I am immensely grateful to Ignacio Vizzo and Prof. Cyrill Stachniss from the University of Bonn for generously open-sourcing these exceptional course materials.
 Their contribution has greatly enhanced my learning experience in Modern C++.
-I sincerely appreciate their dedication and support, which have been instrumental in my educational journey.
-Thank you for making this valuable resource available.